 So Is “Full PaaS” the Right Approach For Me?

 Now that we’ve walked through how to modernize legacy applications with this approach, the question is: is it right for my organization?
 AIS looks for the following characteristics when evaluating this approach:

 - The team is willing to invest a bit more time and money up front to modernize in return for the benefits listed above.

 - The team has significant challenges managing infrastructure which aren’t fully addressed by more basic lift-and-shift or “containerization” app modernization approaches.
 In many cases this comes from a slow erosion of operations and maintenance (O&M) staff over time, leaving developers responsible for all portions of development and delivery.

 - The team is interested in providing evolving features, but is constrained by the lack of innovation on the current platform.

 - The team releases updates/features too infrequently and is under pressure to improve the “cycle time.”

-Next week, we’ll take a look at the specific steps involved in the “Full PaaS” modernization approach, and share an example of a successful legacy app modernization project the AIS Team recently completed.
+Interested in learning more?
+We took a look at the specific steps involved in the “Full PaaS” cloud computing modernization approach.
+You can also take a look at an example of a successful legacy app modernization project the AIS Team recently completed.